Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Related Works

 The earlier paper on layerwise relevance propagation (LRP) \cite{PixelWiseLRP} introduces the epsilon-LRP.
-It displays heatmaps generated from many sample data, although many heatmaps do not appear to demonstrate good consistency in their pixel-wise assignment of values (different improvements have since been suggested).
+It displays heatmaps generated from many sample data, although many heatmaps do not appear to visually demonstrate good consistency in their pixel-wise assignment of values (different improvements have since been suggested).
 Tests were conducted on the effect of transformation on the images, for example, by flipping MNIST digits, and \textit{mean prediction} is defined to assess the method after interchanging pixels systematically based on relevance computed by LRP.
 Still, the paper itself mentions that the analysis is semi-quantitative.
 Furthermore, quantitative results presented mainly analyzes computational relevance (CHR problem).
-Other methods that may suffer from CHR problem include ROAR \cite{NIPS2019_9167} (consider the correctness of ordering \(\{e_i^o\}^N_{i=1}\)) and SWAG \cite{Hartley_2021_WACV} (see e.g. their black swan saliency).
+Other methods that may suffer from CHR problem include ROAR (RemOve And Retrain) \cite{NIPS2019_9167} (consider the correctness of ordering \(\{e_i^o\}^N_{i=1}\)) and SWAG \cite{Hartley_2021_WACV} (see e.g. their black swan saliency).

-Two simple sanity checks \cite{NIPS2018_8160} have been proposed: (1) test whether algorithm parameters affect the heatmap output (2) test whether data ordering affect the output.
+Two simple sanity checks \cite{NIPS2018_8160} have been proposed for saliency maps (though they are easily applicable for others): (1) test whether algorithm parameters affect the heatmap output (2) test whether data ordering affect the output.
 The first sanity check is performed by randomizing weights layer by layer and then computing similarity metrics such as structural similarity index (SSIM), histogram of gradients (HOGs) and rank correlations.
 It reports possibly severe problems with existing methods.
 For example, after a DNN's weight parameters are randomized in all layers, GradCAM still produces heatmaps with high similarity values when compared to heatmaps produced by the DNN with no or few randomization, as though the DNN itself is irrelevant.
-Besides, it also reports that epsilon-LRP, DeepLift \cite{DeepLIFT} and integrated gradients \cite{10.5555/3305890.3306024} return a large part of the input image, possibly confusing the values relevant to explanations.
-Our results do indicate otherwise, as background noises appear to be filtered away in DeepLIFT to a good extent in the heatmaps generated on our synthetic dataset.
+Besides, the paper also reports that epsilon-LRP, DeepLift \cite{pmlr-v70-shrikumar17a} and integrated gradients \cite{10.5555/3305890.3306024} return a large part of the input image, possibly confusing inputs with the values relevant to explanations.
+Using DeepLIFT on our synthetic dataset, on the contrary, show more favorable results, as background noises appear to be filtered away to a good extent.
 This could indicate sensitivity to the dataset.